Glossary of Terms

 • Channel

-• CPR
+• CPR (Cycles Per Revolution)

-Cycles Per Revolution.
-The number of full quadrature cycles per full shaft revolution (360 mechanical degrees).
+CPR is the number of full quadrature cycles per full shaft revolution (360 mechanical degrees).
 A 200 CPR encoder can provide 200, 400, or 800 positions per revolution depending on whether x1, x2, or x4 quadrature decoding is done.
 See Resolution.

 • Cycle

-One complete four-state quadrature cycle.
+A Cycle refers to one complete four-state quadrature cycle.
 One quadrature cycle is generated by one line and one window called a line pair on the encoder disk.

 Each cycle is divided into 360 electrical degrees (°e) and can be decoded into 1, 2, or 4 counts, referred to as x1, x2, or x4 resolution multiplication.
-See Resolution.

 • Cycle Error

-Cycle error is the difference between the target (theoretical) position of the shaft and the actual position indicated by the encoder cycle count.
+Cycle Error is the difference between the target (theoretical) position of the shaft and the actual position indicated by the encoder cycle count.

 • D